testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 * Command Line
 * Database

-When I write end-to-end tests I test on one layer, and validate on the other.
+When I write end-to-end tests I test on one layer, and validate the outcome using another.
-I write a test for a command line tool and validate that CLI updates REST resource.
+I write a test for a command line tool and validate that CLI updates a REST resource.
 I write a test for Web UI and use GraphQL API to set up the initial data.

 # Testing Game Store